HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 The **ONNX Segment Anything Model** gives the ability to use either a single keypoint or single rectangle label to prompt the original SAM.
 - This offers a much faster prediction using the original Segment Anything Model due to using the ONNX version.
-- Downside: image size must be specified before using the ONNX model, and cannot be generalized to other image sizes while labelling.
-Also, does not yet offer the mixed labelling and refinement that AdvancedSAM does.
+- Downside: image size must be specified before using the ONNX model, and cannot be generalized to other image sizes while labeling.
+Also, does not yet offer the mixed labeling and refinement that AdvancedSAM does.

 # Your Choices
 **Using AdvancedSAM**